Exploring Solutions for Engagement and Understanding

 Hypothesis: Design a unique moment before a visit that would set expectations for guests about a living history museum interactive engagement to ease the overwhelming nature of the experience and better prepare and educate.
 By providing a service delivered at home, the visitor could prepare in a similar way as if preparing for international travel.

-This is where we look at how the service works now for our guest
+This is where we look at how the service works at this moment for our guest

 In a Journey map, we explore many touchpoints of our visitor's experience including the pre-service and post-service.
 The service is the actual visit itself.
 We also want to capture not just the steps of your journey but what she does, what she is thinking, and how she feels about her experience.

 This map highlights our pain points of feeling overwhelmed and unprepared for the visit.
 Without understanding the size, the limitations of transportation in a historic environment have created an unsuccessful beginning for our user

 A package that can bring history to your house.

 After identifying the touchpoint that creates negative feelings for the user as being the first moments, I decided to add a new service of ordering an Explore Box before the visit.

 This package will contain educational items as well as trip planning tools and what to expect items.
 The next step was to start to identify how the new service would work and who would need to be involved with a storyboard.

 Putting the pieces of who, what, and when in place for the new Explore Box touchpoint.